jeighmz/open-ai-stuff/README.md

 ## Features

-- Interactive chatbot with conversational retrieval using Langchain and OpenAI.
+- Interactive chatbot with conversational retrieval augmented generation (RAG) and memory using Langchain and OpenAI.

 ## Tools